kliewkliew/salad/README.md

 CompactByteArraySerdes and SnappySerdes will also compact numeric values to the smallest possible lossless representation.

 Single-node Redis, master-slave Sentinel configurations, and sharded Redis Cluster configurations are supported.
-Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API in one package.
+Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API together in one package.

 # Usage
 ## Instantiate Lettuce API